10 Best High-Yield Savings Accounts

 Your first $25,000 in this high-yield savings account earns 0.61% annual percentage yield (APY).
 Any excess balance of up to $100,000 earns up to 0.25% APY.

-You must make a minimum $250 opening deposit but don’t have to maintain a minimum account balance.
+You must make a minimum $250 opening deposit, but you don’t have to maintain a minimum account balance.

 It’s possible to request a free debit card, but the bank offers several free checking accounts for unlimited withdrawals.